fdilke/scala-exps/notes/Mottoes2.md

 (2) why doesn't this count as a motto / new construction?

 Note the forms are in fact just elements in the free magma <alphabet, ^> used as abstract specifications.
 So for some of these there's a canonical global object, others, not.

+# next refinement

+Enumerate a bunch, see degenerate cases I want to exclude.
+For example 'redundant' forms like "(A,B) >> A" which don't use all their arguments.

+Recast code inside a special "motto finder" class which encapsulates all this.
+Will be like the Search considered above, except it keeps track of more.
+Do as new code, using previous 'solver' as a template

+At any point we have: a list of args, some of which may have been used, a target, and a list of unreachables.